CumulusNetworks/docs/content/cumulus-netq-40/Monitor-Operations/Monitor-Data-Link-Layer/Monitor-VLANs.md

 ### View MAC Addresses Associated with an Egress Port

-You can filter that information down to just the MAC addresses on a device that are associated with a given VLAN that use a particular egress port.
+You can filter information down to just the MAC addresses associated with a given VLAN on a device that use a particular egress port.
 Use the `netq <hostname> show macs` command with the `egress-port` and `vlan` options.

 This example shows MAC addresses associated with the *leaf02* switch and VLAN *10* that use the *bridge* port.

 ```
 cumulus@netq-ts:~$ netq leaf02 show macs egress-port bridge vlan 10